Rudr16a/Sparkthelegal-/README.md

 - Click on run with live server

-- A sign-in page will open, fill out your phone number and enter otp
+- A sign-in page will open, fill out your phone number and enter OTP

 - Voila!
 There is the home page of the website